mukarma1/github-analytics-dashboard/README.md

 ## Getting Started

-This will help you understand how to set up GitPulse to track your own GitHub followers.
+This will help you understand how to set up Github-analytics to track your own GitHub followers.
 To get a local copy up and running follow these simple steps.

 ## Installation Steps